Quantization-Aware Neuromorphic Architecture for Skin Lesion Classification on Resource-Constrained Devices

 \section{Conclusion}

-In this paper, we proposed QANA, a quantization-aware neuromorphic framework for skin lesion classification on edge devices.
-Extensive experiments on the large-scale HAM10000 benchmark and a real-world clinical dataset show that QANA achieves state-of-the-art accuracy (91.6\% Top-1, 82.4\% macro F1 on HAM10000; 90.8\%/81.7\% on the clinical set) while enabling real-time and energy-efficient inference on the BrainChip Akida platform (1.5\,ms latency, 1.7\,mJ per image).
-These results demonstrate that QANA is highly effective for portable medical analysis and AI deployment in dermatology under limited computing resources.
+This paper presented QANA, a quantization-aware neuromorphic framework for on-device skin lesion classification.
+Experiments on HAM10000 and a real-world clinical dataset show that QANA maintains competitive diagnostic accuracy while enabling efficient SNN deployment on BrainChip Akida.
+On Akida hardware, the converted model achieves 1.5\,ms per-image latency and 1.7\,mJ per image, supporting real-time inference under strict energy and privacy constraints.